 Pray to fellowship and spend time with the Father.

 I’d like you to view prayer time as intimate time with the Lord – the Source of your strength.
-Don’t view prayer as just another thing you have to do or get done.
+Don’t view prayer as another thing you must do or get done.

 I’ve felt that way before; that’s wrong and misguided, not to mention unfulfilling.